Finding the perfect hunting companion will change your buck skinning experience. So make sure you invest in a quality skinning knife.

 A proper sharpening technique will help with edge-retention and give you a sharp blade every single time.

-When using a whetstone, you can follow these simple steps:
+When using a whetstone to sharpen a knife, you can follow these simple steps:

 - Take your whetstone out of its storage sleeve.
 Submerge it in water for a few minutes until all the bubbles disappear.
 Take it out and place it on your workspace.